vishal2github/noAdvancedJava/Theoretical_Notes/Collection_framework/List_interface.md

   + public E set(int index, E element)
   + etc...

-+ Features of list interface includes:
++ Features of List interface includes:
   + Allows duplicacy of elements.
   + It is an ordered collection.
   + Allows multiple nulls.